 - Allowing for the sale of cannabis.
 The sale of cannabis is only permitted by provincially licensed retailers, and the commercially zoned retail locations have restrictions.
 These restrictions include setbacks from sensitive uses (schools, child care facilities, the Skate Park, Bike Park, etc.) and regulating the hours of operation.

 - Growing cannabis at home.
 The federal law allows for residents to grow their own cannabis from government provided seeds.
 There is a four plant maximum.
 Any Chestermere resident wishing to grow their own cannabis as per the federal law must also obtain a Chestermere municipal permit and register their home as residential cannabis cultivation site.
-More details on how to apply for the permit and register your home will be provided soon.
+Take a look at the 'Cultivation Consultation' info box for more information.

 Note for potential retailers: